Syeda Shahar Banu

 Syeda Shahar Banu (সৈয়দা শাহার বানু; 1914–1983) was a leader of the Bengali language movement and pioneer of the women's rights movement in Sylhet.
 She also played an important role in the lead-up to the 1947 Sylhet referendum and the establishment of Sylhet Government Women's College.

 Early life and family

-Syeda Shahar Banu Chowdhury was born in 1914, to a Bengali Muslim family of Syeds in the village of Syedpur in Jagannathpur, Sunamganj Subdivision.
+Syeda Shahar Banu Chowdhury was born in 1914 in the village of Syedpur in Jagannathpur, Sunamganj Subdivision.
 Her father, Syed Abul Bashar Chowdhury, was the son of mystic poet Syed Ashhar Ali Chowdhury, and the grandson of zamindar Dewan Syed Ajmal Ali Chowdhury.
 The family inherited the titles from ancestor Dewan Syed Wasil Ali Chowdhury, who was appointed the Sadar-e-Ala and Dewan in the Nawabi period.

 Social and political activism

 Shahar Banu's entrance into social activism was inspired by her husband, Abu Ahmad Abdul Hafiz, who was a politician and advocate.
 She contributed in the establishment of the Sylhet Women's Muslim League, a branch of the All-India Muslim League, and served as its co-chairwoman from 1945 to 1948.
 She later became the president of the Sylhet Women's Association.

 Shahar Banu was the first female Muslim MP at the Assam Legislative Council.
 In the lead up to the 1947 Sylhet referendum, she travelled across many homes organising the women.
 At the same time, she had to work at risk, ignoring the strong constraints of the conservative society and the Indian National Congress.
 She was also linked with the Sylhet Government Women's College from the very beginning.
 When the college was about to close in 1950, she tried her best to keep it alive.
 She used to inspire girls to get education.
 She went from house to house to get the metric-passed girls admitted to college.